 This scenario describes the case where non-3GPP UE1 (e.g. a mobile handset Terminal, or an application client APP 1 in a mobile handset Terminal 1) communicates with a group of UEs by using non-3GPP message (e.g. RCS message service specified in GSMA PRD RCC.07 [4]), and some of UEs in this group use MSGin5G service.
 All UEs in the group may be in different geographical area.

-UE1 connect to a non-3GPP message server and then connected to MSGin5G server via MSGin5G gateway.
-All 5GMSGS UEs connected the 5G system directly and served by MSGin5G server.
+UE1 connect to a non-3GPP message server and then connected to MSGin5G server via Non-3GPP Message Gateway.
+All MSGin5G UEs connected the 5G system directly and served by MSGin5G server.
 The scenario is illustrated in figure 4.4.2-1.

-NOTE: The MSGin5G gateway facilitates the translation between the MSGin5G Service and non-3GPP message service.
-The application functional aspect and procedure in MSGin5G gateway will be studied.
+NOTE: The Non-3GPP Message Gateway facilitates the translation between the MSGin5G Service and non-3GPP message service.
+The application functional aspect and procedure in Non-3GPP Message Gateway will be studied.

 Figure 4.4.2-1: Message from non-3GPP Message Service to MSGin5G group